-The Operating Partnership has a \$4.0 billion unsecured revolving credit facility, or Credit Facility.
+We have a \$4.0 billion unsecured revolving credit facility, or Credit Facility.
 The Credit Facility's initial borrowing capacity of \$4.0 billion may be increased to \$5.0 billion during its term.
 The initial maturity date of the Credit Facility is June 30, 2018 and can be extended for an additional year to June 30, 2019 at our sole option, subject to our continued compliance with the terms thereof.
-The Operating Partnership also has a \$2.75 billion supplemental unsecured revolving credit facility, or Supplemental Facility, and together with the Credit Facility, the Credit Facilities.
-On March 2, 2015, the Operating Partnership amended and extended the Supplemental Facility.
+We also have a \$2.75 billion supplemental unsecured revolving credit facility, or Supplemental Facility, and together with the Credit Facility, the Credit Facilities.
+On March 2, 2015, we amended and extended the Supplemental Facility.
 The initial borrowing capacity of \$2.0 billion was increased to \$2.75 billion, may be further increased to \$3.5 billion during its term, will initially mature on June 30, 2019 and can be extended for an additional year to June 30, 2020 at our sole option, subject to our continued compliance with the terms thereof.
 The base interest rate on each of the Credit Facility and the Supplemental Facility is LIBOR plus 80 basis points with an additional facility fee of 10 basis points.
 The Credit Facilities provide for borrowings denominated in U.S. dollars, Euros, Yen, Sterling, Canadian dollars and Australian dollars.

-On March 2, 2015, the Operating Partnership increased the maximum aggregate program size of its global unsecured commercial paper note program, or the Commercial Paper program, from \$500.0 million to \$1.0 billion, or the non-U.S. dollar equivalent thereof.
-The Operating Partnership may issue unsecured commercial paper notes, denominated in U.S. dollars, Euros and other currencies.
-Notes issued in non-U.S. currencies may be issued by one or more subsidiaries of the Operating Partnership and are guaranteed by the Operating Partnership.
-These notes are sold under customary terms in the U.S. and Euro commercial paper note markets and rank (either by themselves or as a result of the guarantee described above) pari passu with the Operating Partnership's other unsecured senior indebtedness.
+On March 2, 2015, we increased the maximum aggregate program size of our global unsecured commercial paper note program, or the Commercial Paper program, from \$500.0 million to \$1.0 billion, or the non-U.S. dollar equivalent thereof.
+We may issue unsecured commercial paper notes, denominated in U.S. dollars, Euros and other currencies.
+Notes issued in non-U.S. currencies may be issued by one or more of our subsidiaries and are guaranteed by us.
+These notes are sold under customary terms in the U.S. and Euro commercial paper note markets and rank (either by themselves or as a result of the guarantee described above) pari passu with our other unsecured senior indebtedness.
 The Commercial Paper program is supported by the Credit Facilities and if necessary or appropriate, we may make one or more draws under either the Credit Facilities to pay amounts outstanding from time to time on the Commercial Paper program.